-Our lessees sold 23.7 million tons of coal from our properties in 2019 and we derived approximately 65% of our coal royalty revenues and approximately 50% of our coal royalty sales volumes from metallurgical coal during the year.
-We experienced strong coal realizations from our lessees during the first half of 2019, but weakened coal markets and lower activity at certain of our properties negatively impacted our results in the second half of the year.
-The current market downturn and lessee bankruptcies are expected to put downward pressure on our performance in the coming months.
+Our lessees sold 27.8 million tons of coal from our properties in 2021 and we derived approximately 65% of our coal royalty revenues and approximately 50% of our coal royalty sales volumes from metallurgical coal during the same period.
+Revenues and other income in 2021 were higher by \$64.9 million as compared to the prior year.
+This increase is primarily a result of stronger metallurgical coal demand and pricing in 2021.